 Origin and History

-In the 17th century, Canaries first began being bred in captivity.
-They were brought to Europe from the Macronesian Islands by way of Spanish sailors.
+In the 17th century, canaries first began being bred under human care.
+They were brought to Europe from the Macaronesian Islands by way of Spanish sailors.
 Once in Europe, they rapidly grew in popularity due to their yellow plumage and lovely song.
-As more and more people began to own Canaries, they began breeding for specific traits.
-In the early 20th century, Canaries began being crossbred with the Red Siskin, leading to the development of the Red-Factor Canary.
+As more and more people began to own canaries, they began breeding for specific traits.
+In the early 20th century, canaries began being crossbred with the Red Siskin, leading to the development of the Red-Factor Canary.